We know the fight-flight-freeze-response, but what is the fawn response?

 Attachment trauma - early attachment wounds (inconsistent or unsafe caregiving) may have taught you that being yourself isn’t safe so you match the other person to keep the connection

-In these environments, fawning wasn’t weakness, it was genuinely the way to protect yourself and keep you and others safe.
-So it did do its job, now you just have to unlearn it through internal safety.
+In these environments, fawning wasn't weakness.
+It was genuinely the most intelligent way to protect yourself.
+It did its job.
+Now you just have to gently unlearn it - and that starts with creating safety from the inside out.

 That is me!
 Now what do I do?